Evolvus/infrastructure-test-doc/MongoDB/DOC/MongoDB-Performance-Load-Test-Analysis-And-Results.md

 4. Load the Workload for different scenario / ops
  4b.
 50/50 read/ update

-### Analysis of results:
-Observe the  Throughput (ops/sec) , latency( @99% in ms)  for single thread, multiple thread, etc..

-## MongoDB results Analyis

-Using the MongoDB (version3.6) along with YCSB (version 0.1.2) is a popular Java open-source specification and program suite developed at Yahoo! to compare the relative performance of various NoSQL databases.
+MongoDB    Version : 3.6     (No SQL DataBase)
+YCSB          Version  : 0.1.2 (Framework / tool to test MongoDB by Yahoo)

-*  Initial load = 6.5 Lakhs and 4 GB RAM.
+Initial load = 6.5 Lakhs and 4 GB RAM.
+One Replica Collection (Primary & Secondary)  -- 1KB of data with 10 column
-*  Work Load Pattern is 50/50 % mix of Reads / Writes
+Work Load Pattern is 50/50 % mix of Reads / Writes.
-*  Test should be conducted more than 30 mints to achieve the good results
-*  Conducted the test for interval of threads (1,5,10,20,30,40,50 and 60) and recorded the throughput and latency .
+Conducted the test for interval of threads / VMs (1,5,10,20,30,40,50 and 60) Conducted the overnight test and 2 days test in the weekend.
-*  Repeated the test for couple of threads to observe the consistency.(10.30,40 threads).
-*  Also conducted the overnight test and 2 days test in the weekend.
+Recorded the throughput and latency.
+Our bench mark limit of 500ms  B

+Observations : Latency were with 35 to 40ms for average, minimum, 95th Percentile,
+                        250 to 300ms for 99th  Percentile for both read and update The Maximum Latency is more than our bench mark for all the tests.
+RAM is with in the limit 1.62 GB and CUP is 20% .
+(Both are well within the bench mark limit)

+Pending Item to Test for conclusion are 1.
+Failover during the loading the data 2.
+Proxy URL
+3. Distributed Load Testing (Read and Write in different nodes) 4.
+Capacity Planning
+5. Configuration of RAM for performance ( 4GB and 8 GB )

 ### Results for Incremental Operational load
 ![Result1](https://storage.googleapis.com/slt12/Result1.png)
 ![Capture1](https://storage.googleapis.com/slt12/Capture1.PNG)